sergio-ortiz/blog2/src/pages/posts/march.md

 1. pay hoa, pay credit card, pay electricity, gas.
-2. gpg, simple pgp email, kleopatra, gpg4win, mozilla thunderbird, mailvelope, signal messenger.
+2. E2EE?, gpg, simple pgp email, kleopatra, gpg4win, mozilla thunderbird, mailvelope, signal messenger.
 3. mix and release rumba san valentin
 4. compile salsa, merengue, bachata, pop latino, vallenato and, classic reggaeton playlists, rip them "yt-dl", nd practice on numark mixstream pro
 5. fork terventory on Aquas, Inc. GitHub
 6. make time and antendance app
-9. It is important to use bun for in house projects. git~linus + microsoft github,  docker, bun, hono, hateoas, esnext. bun handles component based html templates and microsoft typescript out of the box, it comes with http server, sqlite database and driver, hash passwords and verify password hashes.
+7. It is important to use bun for in house projects. git~linus + microsoft github,  docker, bun, hono, hateoas, esnext. bun handles component based html templates and microsoft typescript out of the box, it comes with http server, sqlite database and driver, hash passwords and verify password hashes.
 On top of that it is a runtime, module bundler, package manager and, test runner all in one.
-10. push last 2 months of mortgage to the end
+8. push last 2 months of mortgage to the end
-4. Migrate tervi to astro
+9. Migrate tervi to astro
+10. yt-dlp, mpv, grep, fzf, ytfzf, terminal rss youtube, delete youtube account, get audio and video files to android, android media player
 ---
 # done
 7. ~~get half zelled for djing quince in april~~